c-s-2/is-my-train-running/README.md

 static page to display the status of my train; on time, late or cancelled.

+Registers a service worker when the page is opened, this allows the page to be added to the home screen on mobile devices.

 Uses [netlify](https://www.netlify.com/) for building and hosting the site and [zapier](https://zapier.com) to trigger builds at specified times.